Martin Brundle: Sportscars and Brabham (1988–1991)

-Formula One (1992–1996)
+Benetton, Ligier, McLaren and Jordan (1992–1996)

 Seasoned observers noticed Brundle's drives into the points in the uncompetitive Brabham Yamaha in 1991, which was the last points finish for the Brabham team.
 This helped Brundle get a 1992 switch to Benetton, with whom he would finally claim a recognised podium finish and consistent points finishes with some gritty drives.

 In 1992 he had a productive season, with a strong finish to the year.
 He came close to a win at Canada, where having overtaken Schumacher and closing on leader Gerhard Berger, the transmission failed.
 He never outqualified teammate Michael Schumacher, but made up places with excellent starts (sixth to third at Silverstone), outraced the German at Imola, Montreal, Magny-Cours and Silverstone, and scored a notable second place at Monza.
 At Spa, Brundle went by when Schumacher went off the track.
 Schumacher noticed blisters on his teammate's tyres on his return to the circuit and came in for slicks, a move that won him the race.
 Had Brundle not been distracted he would have pitted as planned at the end of that lap, with victory the most likely result.

 To the shock of the F1 paddock, Brundle found himself dropped from Benetton for 1993, Italian Riccardo Patrese taking his place.
 He came very close to a seat with world champions Williams, but in the end Damon Hill got the drive instead.
 Still in demand within F1, Brundle raced for Ligier in 1993.
 More points finishes and a fine third at Imola were achieved in a car without active suspension.
 With finishing 7th in the World Drivers' Championship behind the two Williams drivers Alain Prost (1st) and Damon Hill (3rd), McLaren team leader Ayrton Senna (2nd), the Benetton drivers Michael Schumacher (4th) and Riccardo Patrese (5th) and the Ferrari driver Jean Alesi (6th), Brundle was the most successful driver who did not have an active suspension system in his car and Ligier were the most successful team without an active suspension.

 For 1994 Brundle was in the frame for the vacant McLaren seat alongside Mika Häkkinen.
 McLaren were hopeful of re-signing Alain Prost, who had retired at the end of 1993 after winning his fourth championship title, but decided not to renege on his retirement in March, and Brundle got the drive, beating out McLaren test driver Philippe Alliot.
 He was confirmed less than two weeks before the season-opening 1994 Brazilian Grand Prix.